tylerdave/OpenAPI-Tutorial/PREREQUISITES.md

 Option 2: Manual Installation
 -----------------------------

-*Only use this option if you're comfortable troubleshooting problems on your own.
-We will not be able to offer much help with self-installed tools.*

 If you prefer to install all the tools into your own development environment, you may install the following:

 ### Applications

-- Java Runtime (7 or 8)
 - Node.js and npm
 - Python 3.4+